 - A service member forcibly detained or interned in line of duty by a foreign government or power.

 - Dependent must qualify for Educational Assistance with the Veteran Administration,

 Students using VA educational benefits at COCC must earn at least a 2.0 GPA each term to maintain good standing.
-The terms of COCC's Academic Warning Policy for all students, including those using VA educational benefits, are outline on pages 24-25 of the catalog.
+The terms of COCC's Academic Warning Policy for all students, including those using VA educational benefits, are outline on pages 24-25 of the College Catalog.

-More Information on Applying for VA Educational Benefits
+For More Information and to Apply for VA Educational Benefits